 Can other factors co-exist?

-Can other factors coexist?
-Factors that influence learning can also exist these can include emotional, coordination, integration and numerous medical issues.
+Factors that influence learning can also exist.
+These can include language, emotion, coordination, integration and numerous medical issues.
 The list can be extensive, and an evaluation by a qualified neuropsychologist or school psychologist is essential in making the identification.
-Sometimes a neuropsychological evaluation is necessary to evaluate more thoroughly the processes that underly the functional disconnect between ability and achievement.
+Sometimes a neuropsychological evaluation is necessary to evaluate more thoroughly the processes that underlie the functional disconnect between ability and achievement.

-Why neurofeedback?
-Because learning disabilities have a neurological basis, it seems logical to approach the neurological underpinnings of these problems.
-For example, it is known that certain areas of the cerebral cortex are responsible for information processing necessary for each of the learning areas.
+Learning disabilities have a neurological basis.
+Thus, to address the underlying cause of the problem, treatment is aimed at the neurological substrates.
 A brain map can identify those areas that are not functioning optimally.
 From that information, a program of remediation can be set up to help the brain function more optimally.

-Does neurofeedback increase intelligence?
-Actually, measures of intelligence are increased after neurofeedback,as well as measures of academic achievement.
-What actually happens is that the skills already there but untapped are now able to be expressed.
-The result is an increased measured IQ or intelligence quotient.
+According to research, neurofeedback also contributes to an increase in intelligence scores and an improvement in academic achievement.
+While it may seem that the treatment can make the person or child smarter, it merely facilitates a more efficient use of mental faculties and their innate skills.
+Simply put, neurofeedback contributes to better processing of new information, learning and performance.
 The person is probably not smarter, only more efficient in using their innate skills.
-Intelligence is the ability to learn.
-Those who are "smarter" learn more quickly and are more efficient.
+Because intelligence is a measure of one’s ability to learn, those who are "smarter" learn more quickly and are more efficient.
 A brain that is "smarter" has actually become more efficient in processing novel information and learning.

 Neurofeedback can also be beneficial to students who are just below their optimal level of achievement and need peak performance for college entrance and success.
-We have experienced numerous successes in this domain.
+We have experienced numerous successes in this area.